MudroadWhite/New-Principia/notes/theorems.md

 ## Naming convention: functions, apparent variables and real variables

+TODO: state clearly what are parameters at lhs; for substitution vs for inference/deduction

 Functions as parameters are supposed to be named as the same style of original text: either greek letters like `φ` or their upper-cased English equivalent like `Phi`.

 By original text, apparent variables are quantified variables in `forall`, `exists` and so on.
 As parameters, they're usually lower case literals like `x`.